vlistes/projekt/README.md

+# projekt

-# projektYou should create  an application which allows a user to input first name, last name and GPA of students.
+You should create  an application which allows a user to input first name, last name and GPA of students.
 In addition, program should enlist those students.

 Project details: